All Episodes

 He's talking about continuing resolution, maybe shutting down the government here in the effort to defund Obamacare.

-That's that's what he's referring to here.
+That's what he's referring to here.

 He's done a fine enough job of tanking the economy on his own.